tylerlittlefield/pirate/plumber/instructions.md

 export HOSTNAME=main
 ```

-Note that since the image is self-container (i.e. doesn't require bind mounts), you can deploy this to multiple worker nodes in your cluster by updating `plumber.yml` to:
+Note that since the image is self-contained (i.e. doesn't require bind mounts), you can deploy this to multiple worker nodes in your cluster by updating `plumber.yml` to:

 ```yaml
 deploy: